azrasking/ShiveWorks/README.md

 * Connect your computer to the same WiFi network as the ESP32 modules, the network should have access to the outside internet for NTP synchronization
 * Configure your machine to have a static IP address on the same network as the ESP32 modules (using Windows Network and Sharing Center)
   * Set the network type as private
+  * Edit the IP address manually, use IPv4
   * The default IP address your PC (= MQTT server) is 192.168.1.1; this should be outside the dynamic DHCP range of the router
     * Subnet mask is 255.255.254.0, gateway is 192.168.1.0, primary DNS is 192.168.1.0
 * The overseer.py script will automatically connect to the MQTT broker, as they are usually running on the same machine